Canadian traveller problem: Complexity

 The original paper analysed the complexity of the problem and reported it to be PSPACE-complete.
 It was also shown that finding an optimal path in the case where each edge has an associated probability of being in the graph (i-SSPPR) is a PSPACE-easy but ♯P-hard problem.
 It was an open problem to bridge this gap, but since then both the directed and undirected versions were shown to be PSPACE-hard.

 The directed version of the stochastic problem is known in operations research as the Stochastic Shortest Path Problem with Recourse.

 Applications

 The problem is said to have applications in operations research, transportation planning, artificial intelligence, machine learning, communication networks, and routing.
 A variant of the problem has been studied for robot navigation with probabilistic landmark recognition.

 Open problems

 Despite the age of the problem and its many potential applications, many natural questions still remain open.
 Is there a constant-factor approximation or is the problem APX-hard?
-Is i-SSPPR #P-complete?
+Is it i-SSPPR #P-complete?
 An even more fundamental question has been left unanswered: is there a polynomial-size description of an optimal policy, setting aside for a moment the time necessary to compute the description?